Edward Burns

 Edward Fitzgerald Burns (born January 29, 1968) is an American actor and filmmaker.
-He rose to fame with The Brothers McMullen (1995), his low-budget independent film that became successful worldwide.
+He rose to fame with The Brothers McMullen (1995), his low-budget independent film that was a worldwide success.
 His other film appearances include Saving Private Ryan (1998), The Holiday (2006), 27 Dresses (2008), Man on a Ledge (2012), Friends with Kids (2012), and Alex Cross (2012).

-Burns directed films such as She's the One (1996), Sidewalks of New York (2001), and The Fitzgerald Family Christmas (2012).
-On television, he appeared as Bugsy Siegel in the TNT crime drama series Mob City and as Terry Muldoon in TNT's Public Morals.
+Burns has directed films such as She's the One (1996), Sidewalks of New York (2001), and The Fitzgerald Family Christmas (2012).
+On television, he has appeared as Bugsy Siegel in the TNT crime drama series Mob City and as Terry Muldoon in TNT's Public Morals.

 Early life

 Burns was born in Woodside, Queens, New York, the son of Edward J. Burns, a police officer and public relations spokesman, and Molly (née McKenna), a federal agency manager.
 He was raised a Roman Catholic.
 Burns is the second of three children (with siblings Mary and Brian) and is of Irish and Swedish descent.
 He was raised in Valley Stream, New York, on Long Island.
-He briefly attended Chaminade High School before transferring to Hewlett High School.
-After high school, Burns attended SUNY Oneonta, the University at Albany, and Hunter College.

 Career

 Burns got his start in the movie industry right after college as a production assistant on the Oliver Stone movie The Doors.
-While working at Entertainment Tonight, he financed, produced, directed, and was featured in his first movie The Brothers McMullen in his spare time, which was largely filmed in his hometown of Valley Stream.
+While working at Entertainment Tonight, in his spare time he financed, produced, directed, and was featured in his first movie The Brothers McMullen, which was filmed mostly in his hometown of Valley Stream.
 Once he completed the movie, he was able to get a copy to Robert Redford after an ET junket interview for Quiz Show at the Rhiga Royal Hotel in Manhattan.
+Redford watched the film and helped it get accepted into the Sundance Film Festival, launching Burns' career.

 In 1996, Burns wrote, directed, and was featured in the ensemble drama She's The One with Jennifer Aniston, Cameron Diaz and Amanda Peet, as well as in Sidewalks of New York in 2001.

-Burns also appeared in the movies Saving Private Ryan (1998), Life or Something Like It (2002), and Confidence (2003).
+As an actor, Burns appeared in the movies Saving Private Ryan (1998), Life or Something Like It (2002), and Confidence (2003).
 Looking for Kitty (2004), which Burns wrote, directed and starred in, was shot with a hand-held $3,000 digital Panasonic AG-DVX100 camera with a Mini35 adapter.
 The movie's entire budget was $200,000 and was filmed in New York City with a tiny crew and without standard permits.
-Burns discussed this unusual movie-making process in the director's commentary on the DVD and wrote in the Director's Letter "If you are an aspiring filmmaker, in this day of inflating budgets and runaway production, the truth is you can make a movie for no money in New York ... and have a blast".
+Burns discussed this unusual movie-making process in the director's commentary on the DVD and wrote in the Director's Letter, "If you are an aspiring filmmaker, in this day of inflating budgets and runaway production, the truth is you can make a movie for no money in New York ... and have a blast".